 50 I’m Bored Jar Ideas for Tweens

 The first step is to grab a large mason jar.
-This will be the boredom jar you use.
+This will be the boredom jar you will use.
 If you don’t have a mason jar, use whatever lidded jar you have.

 The activities inside the bored jar include…